How to Get Rid of Ant Infestation in Your Home?

 - Redraw the lines in 4 days.

-- Ant gel: This poisonous gel works in the same way as boric acid and sugar.
+- Ant gel baits: This poisonous gel works in the same way as boric acid and sugar.
 It has a sweet scent and taste to attract ants.
 Once it is taken back to the nest and consumed, the ants will die.
+Apply ant gels along trails & near nests.

-- Powdered poison: This poison is again mistaken for food by ants.
+- Ant powdered poison: This poison is again mistaken for food by ants.
 As such, they will carry it back to the nest for the queen and the others to feast upon.
+Apply in cracks, crevices, & ant nests.

 Check also: Horrifying Zombie Ants: It’s a Real Thing!

-If you have tried all, or a mixture of, the methods above, but the ants are still resisting your removal attempts, it is time to call in the professionals.
-Pest control agencies have access to really effective pesticides that cannot be found over the counter.
-If the company is reputable they will also do anything in their power to use children and pet-friendly products.
+If you have tried all, or a mixture of, the methods above, but the ants are still resisting your removal attempts, it is time to call in the professional ant exterminator.

-- Clean - Since ants venture into our homes in search of food, one of the best ways to prevent future incursions is to keep your kitchen and home clean.
+- Clean – Since ants venture into our homes in search of food, one of the best ways to prevent future incursions is to keep your kitchen and home clean.
 Make sure to avoid leaving food out in the open and clean any spilt products, such as juice, honey or jam.
-Keep your floor and worktops clear of any crumbs or pieces of food as well.
+Keep your floor and worktops clear of any crumbs or pieces of food that attract ants.

 - Seal any holes or cracks – To permanently get rid of ant invasions you’d need to seal any possible entrances in the exterior and interior walls.
 Have a look around your home and seal the places ants were using to gain entry.